Dávid Hancko: International career

 On 2 October 2018, shortly after his debut in Serie A, Hancko was called Slovakia's senior national team by coach Ján Kozák for matches against the Czech Republic (a part of 2018–19 UEFA Nations League) and a friendly match against Sweden.
 Hancko debuted in the former match, coming as a substitute to left-back Tomáš Hubočan in the 80th minute.

 After the international retirement of Tomáš Hubočan in February 2019, Hancko was nominated as the preferred choice as a left-back, playing the entirety of a qualifying match against Hungary on 21 March.
 As in previous matches, Hancko presented himself with a quite offensive football, at times playing in the line with attacking midfielders.
 On 11 June, Hancko scored his first international goal in a UEFA Euro 2020 qualification against Azerbaijan, ending in a 5–1 victory.

+He was included in Štefan Tarkovič's 26-man Slovakia squad for UEFA Euro 2020.

+On 7 June 2024, he was named in Francesco Calzona's 26-man Slovakia squad for UEFA Euro 2024.

 Personal life

 From 2019 to 2020, Hancko was in a relationship with model Laura Longauerová.
 Afterwards, he began a relationship with Czech tennis player Kristýna Plíšková.
 They got married in July 2021 and welcomed a son one year later.